MarthaEbubechi/Dano-Airlines-Customer-Satisfaction-Survey/README.md

 - The dimension table is joined to the fact table with a one relationship.

 ## Visualization:
-The report comprises 4 pages:
+The report comprises 4 key insights:
 - 1:Customer type
 - 2:Travel type
 - 3:Customer class